mciocchi/cyanide/README.md

     "subviews," one for window A, and one for window B.

-    When views are disabled, they are popped off of the cyanide-current-views list and disabled in order of the most to least recently enabled.
+    When views are disabled, they are popped off of the cyanide-current-views list and disabled in "last in, first out" order.
 There are currently two methods to disable views: cyanide-disable-current-view, which only disables the most recent view, and cyanide-disable-all-views.

     The sky is the limit with views, but users are advised to keep it simple, as interactions can happen when enabling multiple views at the same time that